-- permitted without consent on a Crown reserve if the development is to implement an adopted Plan of Management for the land (Clause 65 (2) (d)). - for certain purposes by or on behalf of Council without consent on a public reserve under the control of or vested in Council (Clause 65 (3)). - exempt from planning consent if it is carried out by or on behalf of a public authority on a public reserve (Clause 66).
+- permitted without consent on a Crown reserve if the development is to implement an adopted Plan of Management for the land (Clause 65 (2) (d)). for certain purposes by or on behalf of Council without consent on a public reserve units. - for certain purposes by or on behalf of Council without consent on a public reserve under the control of or vested in Council (Clause 65 (3)). - exempt from planning consent if it is carried out by or on behalf of a public authority on a public reserve (Clause 66).